 172: Bakewell - Stanton in Peak - Winster - Matlock

 There are other ways of getting between Bakewell and Matlock by bus, but this route gets a mention since some of its journeys go around by Youlgreave.
 The frequency is not quite hourly, so you need to survey running times if you are planning on using it, and that is more likely because of where it goes on its way between the two places unless a certain impatience has overtaken you.

 This bus service conveys folk through pleasing Derbyshire Dales countryside as it goes its merry way.
 Monsal Head is another of the places served but Tideswell has much to commend it too as do the two termini.
 As with many rural bus services, having a copy of the bus timetable with you on a walk could help you get about without worry.

 Curiously, these services are bound up together in the same timetable leaflet from Stephensons of Easingwold.
 The first four of these take walkers into the Howardian Hills from York and Malton, principally to Castle Howard but also serving several picturesque villages in the area.
 It runs several times a day from Monday to Saturday.
 Services 194 and 195 serve the northern side of the Howardian Hills and link Malton, Hovingham and Helmsley.
 All of these pass through some alluring walking country and face an uncertain future in these austere times.
 Let’s hope that a usable service level survives.

-It takes a little more effort to get from Macclesfield to the Trafford Centre shopping complex by public transport so it is not one of my haunts when other places are more accessible.
-Nevertheless, many will travel there so this service would be useful to them so it gets included here.
+It takes a little more effort to get from Macclesfield to the Trafford Centre shopping complex by public transport, so it is not one of my haunts when other places are more accessible.
+Nevertheless, since many will travel there, this service would be useful to them, and that means that it gets included here.
 Between both routes, there is seven-day coverage from early morning until late evening and with a decent frequency too.

 267: Berwick-upon-Tweed to and from Wooler via Etal